3D-Consistent Multi-View Editing by Correspondence Guidance: Related Work

 \subsection{3D Scene Editing}

-One approach to 3D scene editing is to utilize paired 3D data to enable directly editing a 3D representation \cite{xia2025scalableconsistent3dediting,ye2025nano3dtrainingfreeapproachefficient,li2025voxhammer,ava-nvs}, but such data is expensive to acquire, limiting training to single objects and synthetic scenes.
-Another popular approach is to leverage image editing methods for 3D editing, but these 2D methods have no consistency guarantees across views.
-Some works use score distillation sampling (SDS) \cite{poole2023dreamfusion} to update the 3D representation \cite{kamata2023instruct, zhuang2023dreameditor, sella2023voxe,focaldreamer}.
-Instruct-NeRF2NeRF \cite{haque2023instruct} introduced the iterative dataset update, which leverages a 3D model's consistency to refine edits by alternately updating 2D views and the 3D representation, which has been widely adopted in subsequent works \cite{chen2023gaussianeditor,vcedit,mirzaei2023watchyoursteps,ProteusNeRF,dong2023vica}.
+One approach to 3D scene editing is to utilize paired 3D data to directly edit a 3D representation \cite{xia2025scalableconsistent3dediting,ye2025nano3dtrainingfreeapproachefficient,li2025voxhammer,ava-nvs}, but such data is expensive to acquire, limiting training to single objects and synthetic scenes.
+Another popular approach leverages existing image editing methods for 3D editing, but these 2D methods provide no consistency guarantees across views.
+Some works use score distillation sampling (SDS)~\cite{poole2023dreamfusion} to update 3D representation \cite{kamata2023instruct, zhuang2023dreameditor, sella2023voxe,focaldreamer}.
+Instruct-NeRF2NeRF \cite{haque2023instruct} uses consistency from a 3D representation to achieve consistent edits by iteratively editing views and updating 3D representation.
+This idea, known as iterative dataset update, is widely used in follow-up works \cite{chen2023gaussianeditor,vcedit,mirzaei2023watchyoursteps,ProteusNeRF,dong2023vica}.

-The iterative process is compute-intense and several approaches strive to improve consistency and therefore reduce reliance on iterative dataset updates.
-Improvements range from incorporating correspondence regularization into the diffusion process \cite{song2023efficient}, using geometric information from the 3D representation to guide the editing \cite{lee2025editsplat,gaussctrl2024} and allowing the attention process to consolidate information across views \cite{intergsedit,chen2024dge,gaussctrl2024,vcedit}.
-Several of these recent approaches \cite{chen2024dge,vcedit} rely on an iterative refinement on top of the proposed multi-view consistent editing.
-In contrast our method gives further consistency improvements and does not require iteratively updating the images.
-Our method can handle sparse view editing, while several of the baseline methods are limited to dense views, since they either require geometric information from an existing 3D representation of the scene \cite{lee2025editsplat,gaussctrl2024} or requires rendering a smooth camera trajectory to use ideas from video editing methods \cite{chen2024dge}.
+The iterative process is compute-intense and several approaches make the editing process more consistent to reduce dataset update iterations.
+Improvements range from incorporating correspondence regularization into the denoising process \cite{song2023efficient,edicho}, scene-specific finetuning \cite{C3Editor}, utilizing geometric information from the 3D representation or monocular depth estimation to guide the editing \cite{diffusion3dfield,lee2025editsplat,fujiwara,gaussctrl2024} and allowing the attention process in the editing method to consolidate information across views \cite{intergsedit,chen2024dge,gaussctrl2024,vcedit,fujiwara}.
+Several of these recent approaches \cite{chen2024dge,vcedit} rely on iterative refinement on top of multi-view consistent editing.
+In contrast, our method provides further consistency improvements and does not require updating the images.
+Our method can also handle sparse view editing, while several baseline methods are limited to dense views, since they require geometric information from an existing 3D representation \cite{lee2025editsplat,gaussctrl2024} or rendering a smooth camera trajectory, inspired by video editing methods \cite{chen2024dge}.